djosifovski/Loan-Prediction/README.md

 The most optimal model is the `XGBoost` classifier with default parameters with $F_1=0.9267$.

 ## Technologies
-Technologies used in this project are: scikit-learn, XGBoost, Jupyter Notebook.# Loan-Prediction
+Technologies used in this project are: scikit-learn, XGBoost, Jupyter Notebook.